Fort Bliss: Description

+The fort is serviced by the El Paso Independent School District for K–12 education.

-Separate from the main post are the William Beaumont Army Medical Center (which also serves the warrior transition battalion for the post's wounded warriors) and a Department of Veterans Affairs center at the eastern base of the Franklin Mountains.
+Separate from the main post are the William Beaumont Army Medical Center, which also serves the warrior transition battalion for the post's wounded warriors, and a Department of Veterans Affairs center at the eastern base of the Franklin Mountains.
 All of these supporting missions serve the military and retired-military population here, including having served General of the Army Omar N. Bradley in his last days.
-A new warrior transition complex, located at Marshall and Cassidy roads, was opened in June 2011 to replace the older facility serving the warrior transition battalion.
-A new location for William Beaumont Army Medical Center, to be located at Spur 601 and Loop 375, is now rescheduled to be completed in September 2019.
+In June 2011, a new warrior transition complex, located at Marshall and Cassidy roads, was opened to replace the older facility serving the warrior transition battalion.
+A new location for William Beaumont Army Medical Center, to be located at Spur 601 and Loop 375, is rescheduled to be completed in September 2019.

-The installation is also close to the El Paso Airport (with easy access from the post via Buffalo Soldier Road), Highway 54, and Interstate 10.
+The installation is close to the El Paso Airport (with easy access from the post via Buffalo Soldier Road), Highway 54, and Interstate 10.
 There is a replica of the Magoffinsville site for Fort Bliss on post, simulating the adobe style of construction.
 Other items of interest include the Buffalo Soldier memorial statue at the Buffalo Soldier Gate of entry to the post, and a missile museum on Pleasanton Road.

+Fort Bliss archaeologists manage 20,000 sites on the 1.12 million acre reservation, and serve as tribal liaison to seven federally-funded Indian tribes.
+The Hueco Tanks historic site in El Paso county is adjacent to the military reservation.
+Cultural liaison with the tribes at the sacred sites of the reservation is an annual event.
 The walls of the old Fort Bliss Officers Club contain adobe bricks that are more than a century old.
 The building houses a Family Readiness Group, where new personnel can learn about the post's activities and support groups.
 The Fort Bliss Welcome center, for new arrivals, is nearby, in the Building 500 area.

 Fort Bliss has been designated a "No Drone Zone" by the FAA, out to 400 feet beyond the lateral edges of the military reservation.
 This is enforced by the Military Police.
 Counter-UAS training is available on-post.

 Local impact

-Fort Bliss is the single largest employer in the area supporting a total of 167,358 people with an estimated annual contribution of approximately 25.6 billion.
+Fort Bliss is the single largest employer in the area, supporting 167,358 people, with an estimated annual contribution of approximately 25.6 billion.

 Fort Bliss is located among a population of more than 2.5M ("Three States, Two Nations").

 Fort Bliss has assisted El Paso during local disasters.
-In 1897, and again in 1925, the fort provided food and housing to those displaced by flood waters.
+In 1897, and in 1925, the fort provided food and housing to those displaced by flood waters.
 In 2006, Fort Bliss dispatched soldiers and helicopters to the flood-affected areas to help with rescue efforts there.
-The flooding of El Paso in 2013 and 2014 were not met with this type of official response.

-As of July 2010, electric power consumption at Fort Bliss had been reduced by three megawatts as the base continues to work towards becoming a "net zero" energy installation.
-In April 2013, Major General Dana J.H.
-Pittard, USA, announced a $120 million project to be completed by 2015, consisting of the largest solar farm within the U.S. military.